alphagov/styleguides/pull-requests.md

   or while pairing (especially if they're less experienced).
-- If you're going to discuss some issues offline, please comment as such in the PR so that no-one merges it in the meantime - "A few issues here, going to discuss offline" would be enough
+- If you're going to discuss some issues offline, please comment as such in the PR so that no-one merges it in the meantime - "A few issues here, going to discuss offline" would be enough.
+When conversation has taken place elsewhere, summarise the conversation as a comment on the PR for the benefit of others.
 - If the code is good, or solves something in a clever way, *say so*.
 Call out individual bits of quality - it signposts good practice for others, and rewards the person submitting the request.